 - In order to meet the needs of the 4 billion-plus consumers who buy P&G’s products, the company had set up plants across strategic locations in the entire world.
 Further, P&G has switched its strategy from building up a factory for a single product to multiple products to have better control on supply chains by aggregating demands and reducing inbound and outbound freight costs.

 - P&G has started consolidating its production planning function to develop more in-depth subject mastery among its planners.
 P&G is also working on the adoption of a single, global set of standards for measuring performance across its entire supply chain organization.
 It helps to drive a common culture across the chain.

 - In addition to worldwide supply chain initiatives, P&G is implementing innovations in regional distribution operations.
 The company is exploring options for both rail and road networks in Europe and other continents based on the requirement.

 5. Danone Nutricia – Empowering people to deal with VUCA

 People are the vital assets at Danone.
 Supply chain teams are performing on frontlines and the crucial connectors between business strategy and objectives, and the outside world.
 Empowering supply chain professionals to flex against the upcoming changes on the business horizons by changing business models in a timely manner.

-Supply chain function is driving all the business’ key decision-making processes, with a direct line of communication to senior business leaders.
-This gives transparency, insight and access to truly understand business’ objectives and enables the organization to be more agile whenever we sense that the company’s direction of travel is off-target.
+The Supply chain function is driving all the business’ key decision-making processes, with a direct line of communication to senior business leaders.
+This gives transparency, insight, and access to truly understand business objectives and enables the organization to be more agile whenever we sense that the company’s direction of travel is off-target.